-No 19 in a series about translating from Serbian (and other languages) into English
+Revision: No 19 in a series about translating from Serbian (and other languages) into English

 An example of revision

 The other day I revised a translation of an article about an organization that supports rural women in developing traditional crafts.
 Now, the client was a magazine that was printing the article, and they wanted a simple translation with no revision.
 Heaven knows why, they ought to know better.
 But I happen to know the organization described.
 It does a brilliant job: it helps rural women with few employment opportunities develop an independent income, and it preserves a rich cultural heritage while encouraging some stunning designs.
-I wanted this nice article about it to be error-free and readable, so I revised it anyway for free.
+I wanted this nice article about it to be error-free and readable, so I revised it anyway.

 The translation was generally good, but as always there were some typos and one or two minor misunderstandings.
 I made a few changes and returned my revision to the translator.
 She questioned some of my changes , so I wrote an explanation.
 It went something like this.